 Schuyt found it striking that such an overview did not yet exist in the Netherlands, and thus the idea for the Giving in the Netherlands study was born.
-This resulted in 1997 in the first edition of the book Giving in the Netherlands, in which the giving behavior of households, companies, funds for the year 1995 was mapped macro-economically.
-A new issue of Geven in the Netherlands is published every other year: ten issues have since been published.
+In 1997, this resulted in in the first edition of the book Giving in the Netherlands, in which the giving behavior of households, companies, and foundations in 1995 was mapped macro-economically.
+A new issue of Giving in the Netherlands is published every other year: fifteen issues have since been published.

 Since 2001, Theo Schuyt has been special professor of Philanthropy, Sponsoring and Volunteering at Vrije Universiteit (VU) Amsterdam.
 In 2006 this special chair was converted into a permanent chair in Philanthropic Studies.

-The Center’s focus increasingly shifted to Europe.
+The Center’s focus has increasingly shifted to Europe.
 To stimulate international cooperation, the European Research Network on Philanthropy (ERNOP) was established in 2007.

 In addition to Theo Schuyt, the Center welcomed a second professor in 2013, when René Bekkers was appointed extraordinary professor of Social Aspects of Prosocial Behavior, supported by the Van der Gaag Foundation of the Royal Netherlands Academy of Arts and Sciences.
-Bekkers has been involved with Geven in the Netherlands since 2001.
-He obtained his PhD in sociology at Utrecht University in 2004 and joined the Vrije Universiteit Amsterdam in 2008.
+Bekkers has been involved with Giving in the Netherlands since 2001.
+He obtained his PhD in Sociology at Utrecht University in 2004 and joined the Vrije Universiteit Amsterdam in 2008.

 On January 1, 2014, Bekkers took over from Schuyt as director of the Center for Philanthropic Studies.
-Theo Schuyt remained a professor at VU.
+Theo Schuyt remained a professor at VU Amsterdam.
 In 2015, Schuyt was appointed professor by special appointment in Philanthropy and Social Innovation at Maastricht University on behalf of the Elisabeth Strouven foundation.

 René Bekkers received a permanent chair in Philanthropy at VU in March 2018.
 A year later, the Center added a third professor.
 On January 1, 2019, Pamala Wiepking was appointed professor of ‘Social significance of charity lotteries’.

-In 2020 the Center for Philanthropic Studies is an active academic department with deep roots in the philanthropy sector.
-In addition to ongoing Giving in the Netherlands research, the Center works on a variety of research projects and offers education at the Bachelor, Master and Postgraduate level at Vrije Universiteit Amsterdam.
+In 2023 the Center for Philanthropic Studies is an active academic department with deep roots in the philanthropy sector.
+In addition to ongoing Giving in the Netherlands research, the Center works on a variety of research projects and offers education at the Bachelor, Master and Postgraduate level at VU University, Amsterdam.